Microwave-MVC/microwave-java-guava-scala/README.md

 # microwave-jvm
-Microwave MVC provides basic, cross-platform-compatible templates for different tech stacks so you can quickly get started with web development.
+Microwave MVC provides cross-platform-compatible templates for different tech stacks so you can quickly get started with web development.

 #### What you get out of this Microwave
 * Java 7
 * IntelliJ IDEA Community Edition
 * Postgres
-* Ubuntu 14.04 Vagrant Box
+* Ubuntu 14.04 Vagrant Box in GUI mode!
 * provisioned using Chef / Test Kitchen / Berkshelf

 #### Dependencies